jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

 Best Language: en
 ```

+The following code example uses the first sentence of the Swedish Wikipedia entry
+in Swedish ( http://sv.wikipedia.org/wiki/Svenska ) for the text:

 ```Java
     text = "Svenska är ett östnordiskt språk som talas av cirka "
         + "tio miljoner personer[1], främst i Finland "
         + "och Sverige.";
 ```

+The output, as shown here, correctly selects the Swedish language:

 ```
 Text: Svenska är ett östnordiskt språk som talas av cirka tio miljoner personer[1], främst i Finland och Sverige.
 Best Language: se
 ```
+Training can be conducted in the same way as done for the previous LingPipe
+models.
+Another consideration when performing language identification is that
+the text may be written in multiple languages.
+This can complicate the language
+detection process.

 ## Summary

+In this chapter, we discussed the issues surrounding the classification of text and
+examined several approaches to perform this process.
+The classification of text is
+useful for many activities such as detecting e-mail spamming, determining who
+the author of a document may be, performing gender identification, and language
+identification.

+We also demonstrated how sentiment analysis is performed.
+This analysis is
+concerned with determining whether a piece of text is positive or negative in nature.
+It is also possible to assess other sentiment attributes.

+Most of the approaches we used required us to first create a model based on training
+data.
+Normally, this model needs to be validated using a set of test data.
+Once the
+model has been created, it is usually easy to use.

+In the next chapter, we will investigate the parsing process and how it contributes to
+extracting relationships from text.

 ## 本章术语对照表